edgedb/edgedb-js/docs/index.rst

   $ npx @edgedb/generate queries --file

-Now, let's update our query script to call the generated function:
+Now, let's update our query script to call the generated function, which will provide us with type-safe querying.

 .. code-block:: typescript
   :caption: query.ts